peak-gao/code-notes/JavaScript/js-notes-mini-1.md

 }
 ```
 - the scope bubble for foo(..) includes a, b, c and bar
+- bar(..) has its own scope bubble.
+So does the global scope, which has just one identifier attached to it: foo
+- Because a, b, c, and bar all belong to the scope bubble of foo(..), they are not accessible outside of foo(..) and also available inside of bar(..)
+- (a, b, c, foo, and bar) are accessible inside of foo(..)
 - **It doesn't matter *where*** in the scope a declaration appears, the variable or function belongs to the containing scope bubble, regardless

 # JS Compilation